gatsbyjs/gatsby/docs/blog/2019-01-31-using-react-context-api-with-gatsby/index.md

 Create the `ThemeProvider` component which wraps its children with `ThemeContext.Provider`.
 This component is exported as a named export from the file.

 The `toggleDark` function gets the current `state.dark` value and switches the value to the opposite.
 It then stores the new value in `localStorage` before setting it back to state using the `setState` function, so that it persists over page refreshes.
-The dark value from `state` and the `togglDark` function are passed to the Provider.
+The dark value from `state` and the `toggleDark` function are passed to the Provider.

 ## Modifying the Gatsby Browser file